cubing/cubingcontests.com/README.md

   <img src="https://cubingcontests.com/api/cubing_contests_8.jpg" width="300"/>
 </div>

+## API for entering attempts

+Cubing Contests supports entering attempts using an external device or service.
+The API is mostly the same as the [WCA Live API](https://github.com/thewca/wca-live/wiki/Entering-attempts-with-external-devices), but the selection of the competitor is different.
+You can either use `registrantId`, which is the unique numerical ID of the competitor in the CC database, or `wcaId`, which, naturally, is a string representation of the number of pickles the competitor has eaten in the current year (non-case-sensitive).

+To get the API key, go to the edit page of the contest and click "Get Access Token".
+Keep in mind that you will not be able to retrieve the key again after leaving that screen.
+You will only be able to generate a new one, which will invalidate the old key.

 ## Deployment

 Please do **NOT** try to deploy your own instance until this project is ready for that (you will find instructions in this section).